 Click HERE to see Natasha's Father

 In 2006, Kelley purchased a pup out of Aggie's daughter, Scarlett's 2nd litter.
-Kelley lives on her own now and wanted her own Doberman companion.
+Kelley was living on her own and wanted her own Doberman companion.

 Click HERE to view Kelley's pup

 All Content Copyright © 2000-present GarrettsDobermans.com.

 All rights reserved.